sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Features/_index.md

 Ctrl+Shift+A in Eclipse 3.5

-Open selected folder with explorer from within Eclipse
+Open selected folder with an explorer from within Eclipse

 [Easy Explore](http://easystruts.sourceforge.net/)

-cvs, subversion and many other 'repository systems' are available
+CVS, subversion and many other 'repository systems' are available

 Search the net for what you want